Altinn/altinn-studio-docs/content/teknologi/altinnstudio/development/handbook/front-end/versioning/_index.md

 Each time a change is made to any frontend applications, the version in the corresponding `package.json` must be updated according to the rules above.

+{{%notice warning%}}
+The default is for a new app to refer to the latest MAJOR version of the app frontend.
+If any changes are made that cause us to update the MAJOR version, remember to also update the app template, so that any new apps will refer to the newest MAJOR version.
+{{%/notice%}}